sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-setup-copilot.md

 " Enable type file detection.
 Vim will be able to try to detect the type of file in use. filetype on

-" The below enables copilot
+" The below line enables copilot
 " Enable plugins and load plugin for the detected file type. filetype plugin on